S4ndman82/F16DCS/kaze_Update_ReadMe.txt

  (Landing still feels a bit off, but is no longer a 100% chance of damaged gear) -Some Control Surface/Pylon Clipping issues.
 -No Speed Brake Systems.
+- rear elevator flutter in speeds over one mach: depends on actual altitude and speed so you should see it in range of 1200km/h - 1700km/h
+ * we might need control actuator "dampening" calculations here?
+ * appears now due to removal of "GeneralFilter"

 To Install
 Extract Folder from RAR,
 Remove Any Previous Version,
 Copy /F-16A v2.0/ Folder to /DCS World/Mods/Aircrafts/ folder.